 The 9% LIHTC applications are separated into two classifications: Public Housing and General.
 CHFA's Board of Directors may provide consideration for additional classifications pursuant to the QAP.
 Allocations for these additional classifications may be awarded at times other than during a competitive round.

-- 3. Application Criteria:
+3. Application Criteria:

-- a.
-All applications must:

-- i.
-Meet at least one of the development location criteria as established in the QAP;
+All applications must meet at least one of the development location criteria as established in the IRC and meet the Basic Threshold Requirements outlined in the QAP.